 …an innovation should be diffused and adopted by all members of a social system, that it should be diffused more rapidly, and that the innovation should be neither re-invented nor rejected.The Diffusion of Innovation, Rogers.

 The bias means research focuses on adoption rather than rejection.
 I believe this bias can be particularly harmful in services innovation.
-There, rejection is a real aspect towards.
+There, rejection is a real aspect.
 Think of banks moving from the high street to online.
 Or supermarkets moving to self-service checkouts.

 But, diffusion can fail.
 And it risks doing so more at the boundaries between adopter types than elsewhere.
-One reason is that internal influences work better between people of the same type than between people of different types.
+One reason is that internal influences work better between people of the same kind.
 Moore, with his marketing background, highlights that:

 …any of the adopter groups will have difficulty accepting an innovation if it is presented to them in the same way as the group to the immediate left.Moore, Crossing the Chasm

-And, he identifies that the biggest instance of this is between the early adopters and the early majority (for high tech innovations).
-This is the place where the balance between external and internal influences shifts.
-The place where risk takers are replaced by more pragmatic consumers.
-This is Moore’s chasm.
+And, he identifies that the most significant instance of this is between the early adopters and the early majority (for high tech innovations).
+It is here where the balance between external and internal influences shifts.
+And where more pragmatic consumers replace risk-takers.
+Welcome to Moore’s chasm.

 Crossing the Chasm – a diffusion problem

 It turns out for high-tech innovations the gap between the early adopters and the early majority is considerable.
 So considerable, that Moore called it a chasm.
+See Figure 8.
 And his book “Crossing the Chasm” describes why this chasm occurs and ways to cross it.
 He also updates Rogers’ adopter type names with his own.
-For example the early adopters become the visionaries.
+For example, the early adopters become the visionaries.

 - lacking respect for colleagues’ experiences.

-- taking greater interest in technology than in their industry.
+- taking a greater interest in technology than in their industry.

 - failing to recognize the importance of existing product infrastructure.